Akicuo/automaticConversion/README.md

 - The first conversion will take longer as it clones and builds `llama.cpp`
 - Ensure you have enough disk space.
 A 7B model requires ~15GB for download + ~15GB for FP16 + ~5-10GB per quant
 - All conversions run asynchronously and won't block the server
+- Quantizations run in parallel (configurable via `PARALLEL_QUANT_JOBS`, default: 2 simultaneous jobs)
-- Quantizations are uploaded concurrently (4 at a time) for faster completion
+- Uploads are concurrent (4 at a time) for faster completion
 - Files are automatically cleaned up after upload

 ## Troubleshooting